30 September 2022 - Blog

 Art Dealers and Auction Houses: How the System Failed

-Explaining how the Russian oligarchs were successful in evading U.S. sanctions, the Senate Subcommittee’s Report painted a picture of lax voluntary AML policies and haphazard compliance throughout various sectors of the art market.
+Explaining how these (HNW) individuals were successful in evading U.S. sanctions, the Senate Subcommittee’s Report painted a picture of lax voluntary AML policies and haphazard compliance throughout various sectors of the art market.

 In the context of private art sales, the Subcommittee found troubling that compliance with OFAC guidelines and sanctions relied almost exclusively on prior relationships, obvious red flags, “gut” instincts and sometimes advice of counsel.
 (In reaching this conclusion, the Subcommittee surprisingly interviewed only one private art dealer in New York and two art advisors located overseas—hardly a comprehensive sampling—and extrapolated its findings to all private art transactions.)
 The New York dealer did not have a voluntary AML policy in place, had not undergone any formal AML or sanctions-related training, rarely questioned the source of funds used to purchase art and professed to know the identity of the ultimate beneficial owner in a majority but not in all transactions.

-To illustrate the ease with which foreign bad actors are able to take advantage of the relative lack of transparency in art market transactions to evade U.S. sanctions, the Subcommittee presented a case study involving two Russian oligarchs, Arkady and Boris Rotenberg, and Arkady’s son, Igor.
+To illustrate the ease with which foreign bad actors are able to take advantage of the relative lack of transparency in art market transactions to evade U.S. sanctions, the Subcommittee presented a case study involving two HNW individuals s, Arkady and Boris Rotenberg, and Arkady’s son, Igor.
 The study exposed the unintended role that the major U.S. auction houses, as well as private dealers, play in facilitating the evasion of sanctions.

 Change is Coming Soon